The facts

 While most heavy vehicle drivers and operators do the right thing, some of the common factors in heavy vehicle road trauma include speed, fatigue, impaired driving and unroadworthy vehicles.

-Being alert behind the wheel, slowing down, putting your phone away and separating drinking and drug taking from driving, are all basics that apply to anyone getting behind the wheel of any vehicle.
+Being alert, slowing down, putting your phone away and separating drinking and drug taking from driving, are all basics that apply to any driver or rider.

 - Rest - Try to ensure you have enough rest between shifts and during the day.
 It’s recommended to have a break after every two hours of driving.
 There are laws around fatigue management in the heavy vehicle industry.
 Find out more on the NHVR website